alercah/rado/lang.md

 the rest of the declaration.
 Regions are an exception, as described above.

-In a modifying declaration's syntax, most lists can be replaced with modifier lists.
-A modifier list is like the regular list, except with each element prefixed with `+` or `-`.
-A `+` indicates the item is being added, and a `-` indicates the item is being removed.
-As a special case, if a numeric constant appears in a modifier list, it must be wrapped in parentheses to make it clear that the modifier symbol is not an arithmetic one.
+In a modifying declaration's syntax, most lists can be replaced with modifier lists (function parameter lists and any lists inside an expression cannot).
+A modifier list is wrapped as `+[ ... ]`, and each element is optionally prefixed with '-'.
+Elements without '+' are added, elements without are removed.
+(The leading '+' is required even when only removing elements to avoid parse ambiguities).
+Expressions' values are computed as constants before determining whether they match or not.

+Note that when a negative numeric constants are tokenized together, and therefore could get confusing: `+[-1]` is a list adding `-1`, but `+[- 1]` is a list adding 1.
+As a result, both are disallowed and grouping is required: either `+[(-1)]` or `+[-(1)]`.

 If a list can be a modifier list but the modifier syntax is not used, then it replaces the previous list entirely.